jrizza88/Sprint-Challenge--Hash-BC/Interview_answers.md

 - The worst case scenario would be O(n).
 This is because you have to allocate additional space/memory block in order to grow the array.

 * Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
 - Blocks are individual links of the chain.
-Blocks are structured by index numbers, timestamps, list of transactions, proofes that are used to mine a block and crytopgraphic hases of previous blocks.
+It is digital information.
+Blocks are structured by index numbers, timestamps, list of transactions, proofs that are used to mine a block and crytopgraphic hases of previous blocks.
-- The chain is
+- The chain is a public database.
-- The data is organized by
+- The data is organized by being packaged into blocks, which is then linked to a chain with other blocks of similar information.

 * Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
 - Proof of work is what helps to prevent hackers from being successful in the completion of attacking the blockchain system.
 You can use something like a SHA-256 (SHA = Secure Hash Algorithm) hashing function to create a hash of the last block concatenated with the proposed solution.
 First N characters must be zero.
 A proof of work requires each individual block to be edited after, which takes a long time to process.
 With each solution requiring the use of the hash of the previous block, plus a new value, it means that you cannot plan ahead nor can you reuse it, which leads to many proofs having to be done.
 This helps to make it difficult to generate a new block.
 Essentially, the block chain carries new records with a unique history.